 - Complete a Delay Repay form, filling in all the relevant sections

-- As proof of purchase, please enclose your validated ticket and your seat reservation coupon – though please don’t staple them together.
-Normally a member of staff will stamp and validate your ticket/seat reservation voucher on board
+- As proof of purchase, please enclose your validated ticket and your seat reservation coupon – though please don’t staple them together

 - Send a photocopy of your ticket, if you have a monthly or annual Season Ticket.
 If you have a weekly Season Ticket, please send your claim after your ticket expires and enclose it with your form

 About your claim

 - If your claim is successful, we’ll send you your compensation by post.
 You can either choose to have the amount paid by a bank transfer (BACS), Paypal, in National Rail Travel Vouchers, or as a personal cheque.

 - We can only pay compensation under one scheme per journey.
 For example, if you were unlucky enough to be delayed by over 30 minutes and the seat you reserved wasn’t available, you would have to pick either Delay Repay or Seat Guarantee.
 You can choose the scheme that offers you the most compensation though.